- 10,800 km of transmission lines

 Brookfield invests globally in long-life, infrastructure assets that generate stable and growing cash flows with high barriers to entry and low maintenance capital requirements.

-Infrastructure is recognized as an important asset class critical to the support sustainable economic development with institutional investors increasingly attracted to this sector, because of its relatively low volatility and solid returns.
+Infrastructure is recognized as an important asset class critical to the support of sustainable economic development with institutional investors increasingly attracted to this sector, due to its relatively low volatility and solid returns.

 Brookfield has over 100 years of experience owning and operating infrastructure assets.
-Our portfolio under management includes direct and indirect ownership interests in utilities, transport, energy and timberlands in North and South America, Europe and Australasia.
+Our portfolio under management includes direct and indirect ownership interests in utilities, transport, energy, communications infrastructure and timberlands in North and South America, Europe and Australia.

 Utilities transmit and distribute essential products and services such as electricity, natural gas and water to communities on a global basis.
 Brookfield has owned and operated various utilities businesses for over 100 years in both North and South America.
-Today, our portfolio of utilities spans 5 countries and 4 continents - Australia, UK, Chile, Colombia and Canada and includes 10,500 km of electricity transmission lines, 2.1 million electricity and natural gas connections and 85 MTPA of coal handling capacity.
+Today, our portfolio of utilities spans 6 countries and 4 continents - Australia, UK, Chile, Colombia, U.S. and Canada and includes 10,800 km of electricity transmission lines, 2.4 million electricity and natural gas connections and 85 MTPA of coal handling capacity.

 As an investment, utilities represent a unique asset class.
 Due to their natural monopoly status, utilities are highly regulated and produce stable cash flows with inflationary growth.
 Brookfield’s portfolio also benefits from diversity across regulatory regimes with significant opportunities to invest in system expansions at attractive returns.

 Brookfield’s energy business is comprised of systems that provide energy transmission, distribution and storage services.
 The energy infrastructure portfolio includes high quality assets that generate stable revenues, supported by long-term contracts and customer relationships.
 Brookfield’s holdings include one of the largest natural gas transmission and pipeline systems in the U.S., unregulated natural gas and liquid propane gas (“LPG”) distribution operations in Australia and the UK, significant natural gas storage capacity in Alberta and the continental U.S., and district heating and cooling systems in Canada and the U.S.